bgamari/ghc-wiki-import/view-patterns-new.md

 Of course, a programmer can always use all three type classes explicitly; it's just a question of which one should be the default.
 We plan to try them out before deciding.
+The downside of these versions is that you can only have one view for a type (when `a` determines `View a`) or you can only use a type as a view of one type (when `b` determines `Hidden b`) with the implicit syntax.

 ## Compilation